The Mark of Zorro chapter 19 Captain Ramón apologizes

 “I—confound it, I did not mean that!
 Certainly you did not let him!
 I trust that you slapped his face.”

-“Why, the infernal brute!” exclaimed.
+“Why, the infernal brute!”
+Don Diego exclaimed.

 “Is that all you have to say about it, caballero?”